Non-government schools are required to be registered by the Director General of the Department of Education.

 Registration provides assurance to parents and the community that non-government schools meet the standards determined by the Minister and other requirements as outlined in the Guide to the Registration Standards and Other Requirements for Non-government Schools 2017.

 Registered schools must:

 - observe the standards throughout the period of their registration

-- notify the Director General of DES of any changes to the membership of the governing body or the constitution (Notification form) (Statutory Declaration)
+- notify the Director General of any changes to the membership of the governing body or the constitution (Notification form) (Statutory Declaration)

 - comply with any conditions and directions on the school registration certificate

 - provide information on request within the given timeline

 - surrender expired, replaced or cancelled registration certificates.

 An Independent school can be registered for periods of between one and five years.
 Once registered, the school must periodically apply to the Department of Education to have its registration renewed.

 Renewal of registration is one of the principal processes through which the Director General can be satisfied that a school continues to observe the standards determined by the Minister and the other registration requirements, as outlined in the Guide to the Registration Standards and Other Requirements for Non-government Schools 2017.